 July 31, 2017

 Construction is underway on the Food Processing Innovation Center (FPIC) in Okemos.
 Work began in April and will be completed by December.
-Facility staff will enable high-potential-growth food companies to create and test-market new high-value consumer products for the market place.
+Facility staff will enable high-potential-growth food companies to create and test-market new high-value consumer products for the marketplace.

-The FPIC will be the first of its kind in the nation and will lead efforts toward a ‘real time’ commercial food production.
+The FPIC will be the first of its kind in the nation and will lead efforts toward a ‘real-time’ commercial food production.
 The facility will provide expertise and manufacturing solutions to companies in Michigan, the Great Lakes region and beyond in the creation of these new food products by allowing companies to use modern processing and packaging techniques to mitigate the risk of commercialization and prove consumer reception before expanding their own operations.

 The facility will support the food manufacturing industry in Michigan, which generates $15 billion in annual economic activity and provides around 41,000 Michigan jobs.
 Michigan is currently ranked 19th among U.S. states for shipments of processed agri-food products and the addition of the FPIC will contribute to improving the agri-food sector in the state.

 Matt Birbeck, director of the FPIC, believes that the FPIC will influence and accelerate innovation and expansion in the in the food industry.